changliao/science/_posts/2021/01/2021-01-03-merge-nhd-data.md

 Ideally, we can break the whole line feature into parts then re-build the topology.

 The follow steps may work:
+1. Remove erros in line feature, mainly loops
+    * loop
+    * short path
-1. Merge all flowline together
+2. Merge all flowline together
-2. Merge features into one single feature
+3. Merge features into one single feature
-3. Remove erros in line feature, mainly loops
 4. Break into parts
 5. Define outlet (this step might need DEM)
 6. Define segment